-Benzoyl peroxide works in three ways to treat acne.
+Benzoyl peroxide works in four ways to treat acne.
 It:

-- Reduces inflammation: As stated, benzoyl peroxide can reduce inflammation inside acne lesions by killing bacteria whose byproducts bring about inflammation.
+- Reduces inflammation: By killing bacteria, benzoyl peroxide may reduce inflammation inside acne lesions.

 - Exfoliates the skin: Benzoyl peroxide functions as a peeling agent by drying the skin and helping skin cells flake off.
 This helps to prevent pores from becoming clogged and leading to acne lesions.

 - Clears clogged pores: Some chemicals dissolve in water and others dissolve in oil.
 Benzoyl peroxide dissolves in oil.
-This is important because skin pores are filled with skin oil, and benzoyl peroxide easily dissolves in skin oil, penetrating into pores where it can then work to kill bacteria and unclog the pore.4
+This is important because skin pores are filled with skin oil, and benzoyl peroxide can therefore penetrate into pores where it can then work to kill bacteria and unclog the pore.4

-Researchers have performed several studies to determine how effective benzoyl peroxide is at treating acne, all of which show us significant effectiveness of 50% or more.
-However, since 50% isn't good enough, it is important to use it properly to up its chances to completely clear the skin.
+Several studies report significant effectiveness of 50% or more.
+However, since 50% isn't good enough, it is important to use benzoyl peroxide properly to up its chances to completely clear the skin.
 When used properly and applied generously (after an initial ramp-up phase) it can completely clear acne.